-- 9. TASER 60 Warranty Coverage.
+- TASER 60 Warranty Coverage.
 TASER 60 includes extended warranty coverage for TASER CEW hardware specifically identified in the Quote and as described in the Hardware Limited Warranty.
 TASER 60 warranty coverage starts at the beginning of the Term and continues as long as the Agency continues to pay the required annual fees for TASER 60 during the Term.
 The Agency may not have both an optional extended warranty and TASER 60 on the TASER CEW product. - 10.
 Spare Product.
 For orders of more than 30 units, Axon will provide a predetermined number of Spare Product for the TASER CEW hardware listed in the Quote (Spare Products) to keep at the Agency location to replace broken or non-functioning units in order to improve the availability of the units to officers in the field.
-The Agency must return to Axon, through Axon's RMA process, any broken or non-functioning units for which a Spare Product is utilized, and Axon will repair or replace the non-function for any reason not excluded by the warranty coverage, during the Term with the same product or a like product, at Axon's sole option.
+The Agency must return to Axon, through Axon's RMA process, any broken or non-functioning units for which a Spare Product is utilized, and Axon will repair or replace the non-functioning unit with a replacement product.
+Axon warrants it will repair or replace the unit which fails to function for any reason not excluded by the warranty coverage, during the Term with the same product or a like product, at Axon's sole option.
 Within 30 days of the end of the Term, the Agency must return to Axon all Spare Products.
 The Agency will be invoiced for and are obligated to pay to Axon the MSRP then in effect for all Spare Products not returned to Axon. - 11.
 Product Warnings.
 See our website at www.axon.com for the most current product warnings. - 12.
 Design Changes.
 Axon reserves the right to make changes in the design of any of Axon's products and services without incurring any obligation to notify the Agency or to make the same change to products and services previously purchased.
 Axon may replace end of life products with the next generation of that product without notifying the Agency.